 Smart appliances are one way to help mitigate this problem.
 By using advanced digital communication technologies, smart appliances will be able to communicate with local power company or home energy management systems, and react accordingly to save energy and money.
 For example, during peak demand periods the water heater may pause or delay its power consumption and thus reduce the load on the smart utility grid.
 Additionally, smart appliances will also communicate with consumers to let them know how much energy they are consuming.
 This will eventually allow consumers to control their appliances, manage energy usage, and to ultimately save money.

 Home Automation, Smart Grid Control (Where Available)

-Where available, grid communication adaptors called Unitary Control Modules (UCM) may be supplied by the local power company or purchased from leading retailers.
-A UCM is a direct digital thermostat that provides integrated control of the units thermostat.
+Where available, Grid Communication Adaptors may be supplied by the local power company or purchased from leading retailers.
 Please contact your local power company for more information.